-Leslie Ripp is an American musician, composer, rock/metal/blues guitarist, born and raised in Honolulu, Hawaii.
+Leslie Ripp is an American musician, composer, rock/metal/blues guitarist, from Honolulu, Hawaii.

 Today Leslie still makes the Island paradise his home.

 Leslie’s first exposure to performing music came with his school music programs.
 Leslie was formally trained in piano and percussion, playing in his school concert and symphonic bands.
 Having more of a passion for the rock and metal music of the times, Leslie eventually self-taught and dedicated himself to playing guitar.

 1982 Leslie met guitarist/singer Tom Azevedo, and formed the metal band Rat Attack.
 Rat Attack would be Leslie’s first experience at composing original music and the first band that would be dedicated to playing only originals.